Posts

 Little River Canyon Rim Parkway or Alabama Highway 176 - License our images here .
 Great drive with multiple stops in the cold days of last autumn.
 The rim road travels for eleven miles.
 Plenty of scenic spots to stop and take a peek of the river canyon.
 The river through its beautiful canyon.
 Another obligated stop was the amazing Mushroom Rock.
 Surprise at the middle of the road.
 The common sense of some road construction workers saved this natural landmark from destruction.
 Great that they left the Mushroom Rock on the middle of the parkway.
 We tried to go down to the Little River through the Lower Two-Mile Trail, but it was steep and slippery - and we left the hiking poles in the truck.
 RVs and trailers are

-The Alabama black bear
+The Alabama black bear: Some notes about this smaller bear

 Image